Xiaoyu0618/1-Remote_Sensing_Processing/README.md

 # Remote_Sensing_Processing
-A collection of Python and MATLAB tools for raster-based environmental data processing and spatiotemporal trend analysis in remote sensing applications.
+A collection of Python, MATLAB, and R tools for environmental data processing and spatiotemporal trend analysis.

 ## Applications
 - Ecosystem dynamics detection